DaniSam-STU/secure-web-application/purpose_of_project.md

 # “Why did I build this?”
 I wanted to understand how real-world web applications implement security mechanisms beyond basic login systems, especially focusing on authentication security and attack prevention techniques.
-## ❗ Problem Statement
-Many web applications are vulnerable to attacks such as:
-- Weak password handling
-- Brute-force login attempts
-- CSRF attacks
-- Unauthorized access
-This project aims to address these issues using practical implementations.
-## 🔐 Security Features
-- Password Hashing using Bcrypt
-- CSRF Protection using Flask-WTF
-- Brute-force Attack Prevention
-- Role-Based Access Control (RBAC)
-- Security Logging System
-## ⚙️ How It Works
-1. User registers with a strong password
-2. Password is securely hashed before storage
-3. Login attempts are monitored and limited
-4. CSRF tokens protect form submissions
-5. Users are assigned roles (admin/user)
-6. Admin routes are restricted
-7. All activities are logged for monitoring
-## 🧠 Learning Outcomes
-- Understanding of secure authentication systems
-- Implementation of CSRF protection
-- Handling user roles and permissions
-- Logging and monitoring suspicious activity
-- Applying OWASP security practices
-## 🌍 Real-World Use Case
-This project can be used as a base for:
-- Secure login systems
-- Admin dashboards
-- SaaS platforms
-- Cybersecurity learning environments
 ## 💡 Real-life analogy
 It’s like a building:
 - Password = your key